Executor of a Will Checklist: Your Step-by-Step Guide

 A copy of the will needs to be filed in probate court.
 In some cases, assets can pass to heirs without probate (or via a streamlined probate process), but the law in most states still requires filing the will in probate court.

-As executor, it’s your responsibility to control the assets until the estate is settled.
+As executor, it’s your responsibility to control and distribute the assets.
 You may have to make decisions about which assets to sell and which to distribute to heirs.
 If the deceased left a will, you’ll be responsible for contacting those named in the will to inform them about their inheritance and ensure they receive the designated property.
 Without a will, state law will determine who receives distributions from the estate.

-You might need support from the estate attorney, accountant, investment advisor, insurance agent and others to access accounts and to file all of the necessary paperwork.
+Of course, it is important to have support as you go through this process.
+You will most likely need support from the estate attorney, accountant, investment advisor, insurance agent and others to access accounts and to file all of the necessary paperwork.
 The person’s credit card company, bank and mortgage company all need to be notified about the death.
 If the deceased was collecting Social Security, Medicare or veterans’ benefits, the Social Security Administration and Department of Veterans Affairs will also need to be notified.
 You may need to provide the death certificate to close those accounts.

-The estate account will hold all of the financial assets owed to the deceased, including paychecks, dividend payments and tax refunds.
+The estate account will hold all of the financial assets owed to the deceased person, including paychecks, dividend payments and tax refunds.
 All payments (e.g., for burial expenses, to the IRS, to creditors) will also be paid out of this account.
+You will need to obtain a separate Employer Identification Number to accomplish this.
+Your advisors can help you.

 Paying ongoing bills isn’t mapped out in a will, so it’s something you may miss if it’s not part of your executor duties checklist.
 Until the estate is settled, you’ll need to continue paying the mortgage, utility bills, insurance premiums and other day-to-day expenses.
 In the process of reconciling the estate, you’ll communicate with creditors about outstanding debts and decide how those will be settled.
 All debts will need to be paid before any assets can be disbursed to heirs.

-Finally, an income tax return must be filed for the period from the first date of the tax year until the date of death.
+A final income tax return (an IRS Form 1040) must be filed for the period from the first date of the tax year until the date of death.
+You should also consult with your accountant, CPA or estate attorney about the filing of a tax return for the period the estate is being administered (an IRS Form 1041).

 What’s Next?